trthatcher/MLKernels.jl/README.md

-Base Kernels are available as **Automatic Relevance Determination** (ARD) Kernels which act as a separate scaling constant for each element-wise operation on the inputs.
-For the dot product and the squared distance kernel, this corresponds to a linear scaling of each of the dimensions.

-The `Kernel` data type is parametric - either `Float32`, `Float64` or `BigFloat` depending on the input arguments.
-The default is `Float64`.
  A kernel can be constructed using one of the many predefined kernels.
 Once a kernel has been constructed, it can be passed to the `kernel` function and used to compute kernel function of two vectors.
 For example, the simplest base kernel is the scalar (dot) product kernel:

 ```julia
 julia> κ = ScalarProductKernel()